 possible… Within two months, I'd lost nearly 4 stone, my sugars had gone back to pre-diabetes levels and I was able to gradually stop taking metformin.”

 Jon was diagnosed with type 2 diabetes in 2013

 You may have heard that metformin can help you lose weight.
 But there isn't a straight answer to whether it can.

-There have been studies on metformin's effects on weight loss.
+There have been studies on its effects on weight loss.
 But currently, it hasn't been approved for weight loss.
 That's because the makers of the drugs haven't put it forward for the research.

 That means metformin isn't labelled as safe to use for weight loss.
-And although some people think that metformin makes you gain weight, putting on weight isn't a side-effect of metformin.
+And although some people think that it makes you gain weight, putting on weight isn't a side-effect of metformin.

 Metformin can also have other long-term health benefits.
 These include lowering cholesterol levels and reducing heart disease risk.